energyhelpline/energyhelpline.github.io/_posts/2017-02-01-duplication-and-abstraction.md

 This is, I believe, what people mean when they talk about removing duplication.
 The duplication has been removed by adding two new abstractions.

 At this point we can see that the name of the class `ConsoleDisplay` no longer makes sense as it no longer has a reference to `System.out.println`.
 What it does now is tie together a renderer and a formatter.
-Perhaps it's name should be more domain oriented and it could be called a `TillDisplay` or similar.
+Perhaps its name should be more domain oriented and it could be called a `TillDisplay` or similar.

 Removing duplication the wrong way
 ---